congnd/TIL/iOS/window-over-window.md

 let myWindow = UIWindow() // #1
 myWindow.rootViewController = UIViewController() // #2
 myWindow.frame = UIScreen.main.bounds // #2
+myWindow.frame = UIWindow.Level.statusBar + 1
 myWindow.isHidden = false // #3
 ```

+***This may not work in UIScene-enabled application.
+You have to remove all scene configurations.***

 - ***#1***.
 Create an instance of the UIWindow.
 You can subclass UIWindow to do things you want.
 Since UIWindow is just a subclass of the UIView, you can do whatever you want with that view.